What is Abelflex?

-Abelflex also allows new driveway and patio slabs to rotate slightly (if there is slab heave) without cracking.
+Abelflex also allows new driveway and patio slabs to rotate slightly (if there is slab movement or slab heave) without cracking.

-We sometimes use it with steel dowels if we want the new concrete to flex differently to existing concrete but we want the surface to stay level (or flush) because trip hazards are bad.
+Structural engineers sometimes use it with steel dowels if they want the new concrete to flex differently to existing concrete but want the surface to stay level (or flush) because trip hazards are bad.

 Finally, Abelflex is often wrapped around pipes before concrete is poured so that the pipes don’t break if there is slab heave or ground settlement.